A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Introduction

+{ There exists a very large literature for the numerical approximation of the nonlinear Schr\"odinger equation with power nonlinearity (NLS), cf. e.g. \cite{Besse,Besse2,KK,AkrivisLi,ADK,ADKM,Fei,Delfour,Bao,Kara,KM2,Berland,Chartier,Deg1,Deg2,Deg3,Besse3,Hederi,Tha,Zouraris1} and the references therein for a sample of such works.
+In contrast, the numerical methods available for the SPS are not that many.
+In what follows, we focus on numerical methods for the SPS \eqref{GeSP}. }

+The existing methods in the literature for SPS are with uniform temporal and mesh sizes and/or the nonlinear term is treated implicitly.
+This leads to practical difficulties, which might be the reason that in the literature most of the numerical implementations for the SPS \eqref{GeSP} are performed in the one-dimensional case.

-In the literature, there are several methods available for the numerical approximation of solutions to the Schr\"odinger-Poisson system \eqref{SP}.
-Usually the Crank-Nicolson, Gaussian beam or time splitting method is used for the temporal integration whilst the finite element, finite difference or spectral method is commonly utilized for the spatial discretization.
+More precisely, popular methods in the literature for the approximation of the SPS \eqref{GeSP}, include the Crank-Nicolson, the Gaussian beam or the time-splitting method for the time-discretization, while finite differences or spectral methods are used for the spatial discretization.
 In \cite{AKKT}, the authors conduct an error and stability analysis for an operator splitting finite element discretization of \eqref{SP} whilst an error analysis for the semidiscrete Galerkin finite element scheme is presented in \cite{BILZ}.
-Utilizing a Crank-Nicolson temporal and finite difference spatial discreitzation of \eqref{SP}, a predictor-corrector scheme is studied in \cite{RS} and the spherically symmetric case is studied in \cite{EZ}.
+Utilizing a Crank-Nicolson temporal and finite difference spatial discretization of \eqref{SP}, a predictor-corrector scheme is studied in \cite{RS} and the spherically symmetric case is studied in \cite{EZ}.
 In \cite{BNS}, the behaviour of the solution of the Schr\"odinger-Poisson-X$\alpha$ system is explored through a discretization based on the time splitting spectral method.
 A time semidiscrete scheme for \eqref{SP} using Strang splitting is studied extensively in \cite{Lubich} and an error analysis is provided.
 The Gaussian beams method is introduced in \cite{JWY} for the numerical simulation of \eqref{SP} in the one dimensional case whilst in \cite{Zhang} error estimates are obtained for a Crank-Nicolson in time, compact finite difference in space discretization of \eqref{SP}.
-A numerical method consisting of a backward Euler in time, pseudo-spectral method in space is utilized in \cite{ZD} to approximate the ground states and the evolution of the Schr\"odinger-Poisson-Slater system (which also includes \eqref{SP}) wavefunction.
+A numerical method consisting of a backward Euler in time, pseudo-spectral method in space is utilized in \cite{ZD} to approximate the ground states and the solution of the Schr\"odinger-Poisson-Slater system (which also includes \eqref{SP}).
 A spectral discontinuous Galerkin method in space coupled with a Runge-Kutta scheme in time is used to study solutions of \eqref{SP} in \cite{LC}.